Tag Archives: Palmer Weiss

 The Roman shade is Cowtan & Tout ‘Tiffany’ silk in mauve with a Samuel & Sons trim.

-The bed in the primary suite is made in luxurious white Leontine linens monogrammed in apple green, picking up on the color of the tufted Oly Studio ‘Jonathan’ bench upholstered in Holly Hunt ‘Stingray’ leather in ‘Irish Sea.’
+The bed in the master suite is made in luxuious white Leontine linens monogrammed in apple green, picking up on the color of the tufted Oly Studio ‘Jonathan’ bench upholstered in Holly Hunt ‘Stingray’ leather in ‘Irish Sea.’
 Weiss designed the headboard, upholstered in blue mohair with nail head detailing.
 The loveseat is covered with Donghia ‘Suzani’ in ‘Blue Bliss.”
 Christopher Spitzmiller porcelain lamps top the bedside tables.

-In the primary bedroom, a photograph from Sze Tsung Leong’s ‘Yangtze River’ hangs above the World’s Away Crosby entertainment console, a limed oak cabinet with geometric, mirrored detail.
+In the master bedroom, a photograph from Sze Tsung Leong’s ‘Yangtze River’ hangs above the World’s Away Crosby entertainment console, a limed oak cabinet with geometric, mirrored detail.
 The walls are covered in pale blue grass cloth.
 The blue agate lamp is from Belvedere Antiques in New York City.

 The adjoining study boasts custom cabinetry and an Eames Management Chair in white leather.
 The neutral Roman shade is edged in tealtape, notched at the corners, and the silver carpet is from Stark.

-For the dressing room hallway of the primary suite, Weiss wanted, “Just a little moment there.”
+For the dressing room hallway of the master suite, Weiss wanted, “Just a little moment there.”
 They went with inexpensive lanterns from a Moroccan import place that cast lacy shadows on the walls and ceiling.
 A Hickory Chair bench upholstered in a deep yellow and edged with teal sits in front of a niche hung with a framed section of hand-painted wallpaper.

 N U R S E R Y